 Amira Ainis is an archaeologist interested in better understanding how people in the past lived in and interacted with coastal and island environments in Alta and Baja California.

+The Cal State LA Anthropology Club for Academic Success hosted its First Annual Student Conference on April 30, 2022.
+The theme of this year's conference was The Many Facets of Anthropology.
+Fifteen undergraduate and graduate students from across the CSU system participated.
 René L. Vellanoweth (dean of the College of Natural and Social Sciences at Cal State LA) presented a paper entitled "Cultivating Journeys in Anthropology: My Life as an Archaeologist."

 The conference included the following student presenters and papers: